Southeastern Oklahoma State University

-Southeastern Oklahoma State University (Southeastern, SE, or SOSU) is a public university in Durant, Oklahoma.
-It had an undergraduate enrollment of 4,824 in 2019.
+Southeastern Oklahoma State University (Southeastern or SE) is a public university in Durant, Oklahoma.
+It had a total enrollment of 5,376 in 2022.

 History

 On March 6, 1909, the Second Oklahoma State Legislature approved an act designating Durant as the location for a normal school to serve the following 12-county region: Atoka, Bryan, Carter, Choctaw, Latimer, LeFlore, Love, Marshall, McCurtain, McIntosh, Pittsburg, and Pushmataha.
-Southeastern Oklahoma State University first opened its doors to students on June 14, 1909, as Southeastern State Normal School.
+Southeastern Oklahoma State University first opened its doors to students on June 14, 1909, as "Southeastern State Normal School".
 The early program of instruction consisted of four years of high school and the freshman and sophomore college years.
 The first sessions of the school were held in temporary quarters pending completion of Morrison Hall in January, 1911, long known as the Administration Building.

 The original purpose of Southeastern was the education of teachers for the public schools of Oklahoma.
 The two-year graduates were awarded life teaching certificates.
-In 1921, the institution became a four-year college and was renamed Southeastern State Teachers College.
+In 1921, the institution became a four-year college and was renamed "Southeastern State Teachers College".
 Construction on the college's library, now the Henry G. Bennett Memorial Library, was completed in 1928.
 The primary function remained that of teacher education and the degrees of Bachelor of Arts in Education and Bachelor of Science in Education were authorized.

 The purpose of the college was expanded in 1939.
 Courses leading to two newly authorized non-education degrees - Bachelor of Arts and Bachelor of Science - were added.
-At this time, the college was renamed Southeastern State College.
+At this time, the college was renamed "Southeastern State College".
 In 1954, the curriculum was enlarged by the addition of a graduate program leading to the Master of Teaching degree.
 In 1969, the name of the degree was changed to Master of Education.

 On May 27, 1968, the Oklahoma State Regents for Higher Education designated Southeastern as an Area Community College.
 While retaining previous functions, the college moved in the direction of providing greater post-secondary educational opportunities by expanding its curriculum to include new programs in areas such as business, technology, aviation, and conservation.